-All Arabica coffee beans have the same amount of caffeine in them, and you cannot roast the caffeine out.
-If you tried, you would be left with nothing but ash.
+All Arabica coffee beans (what 100% of our coffees are made from) have the same amount of caffeine in them.
+You simply cannot roast the caffeine out, no matter how hard you tried.
+If you did try, you would be left with nothing but ash (and ash doesn’t make for very good coffee).
 So here’s the scoop: it comes down to a weight vs. volume thing.

 Visual of 40g light roast vs 40g dark roast

 As the coffee goes through the roasting process, you roast the moisture out and the beans expand.
 Beans are roasted longer to get a dark roast, so the darker the roast, the more moisture is taken out, therefore taking more weight out of the coffee.
 This means it takes more dark roast to weigh out 40g of coffee than it does a light roast.
 So, using this method you may have a tiny bit more caffeine in your brew because you are using more dark roast to brew with.